-What is a Data Warehouse?
+What is a Cloud Data Warehouse?

 Unlike a database, a data warehouse is optimized to run analytical queries on large data sets.
 A database is more often used as a transaction processing system.
 You can read more about the need for a data warehouse here.

 A Cloud Data Warehouse is a database that is delivered as a managed service in the public cloud and is optimized for analytics, scale, and usability.
 Cloud-based data warehouses allow businesses to focus on running their businesses rather than managing a server room, and they enable business intelligence teams to deliver faster and better insights due to improved access, scalability, and performance.

 Key features of Cloud Data Warehouse

 Some of the key features of a Data Warehouse in the Cloud are as follows:

 - Massive Parallel Processing (MPP): MPP architectures are used in cloud-based data warehouses that support big data projects to provide high-performance queries on large data volumes.
 MPP architectures are made up of multiple servers that run in parallel to distribute processing and input/output (I/O) loads.